Robust Hiring of IT Pros in first quarter of 2022

 This was initially published in our CIO - IT Management Newsletter.
 Charts below are all updated automatically with the latest data as it is released by the BLS and analyzed by Janco.

-There now are approximately 96K unemployed IT Professionals.
+There are approximately 71K unemployed IT Professionals.
 The IT job market shrank by over 48,600 jobs in CY 2023.
-Overall that is a flattening of the long term growth rate pattern of IT job market.
+Overall that is a flattening of the long-term growth rate pattern of the IT job market.
+Based on our data and forecast models, there will be no growth in the IT Job Market in the calendar year 2024.

 The current long-term trend is the IT Job Market will be impacted by individual state unemployment rates.
 The employment of IT professionals traditionally is tied to the national unemployment rates, but individual high tech states’ rates have a more significant impact.
 In our research, we have found that the number of IT jobs created or lost is tied to the number of high-tech states that are at full employment (3.0% or less) versus those with high unemployment rates (5.0% or higher.

-IT hiring slows as national unemployment rate at 3.8%
+IT hiring improves as with a unemployment rate of 2.7% versus a national unemployment rate at 4.1%

 First signs of a poor employment picture are appearing in the IT job market - Demand still high for experienced CIOs and CTOs in large enterprises